COVID-19 Updates Related to University Travel

 - Exceptions must be fully approved at least one week prior to the start date of travel, and attached to an approved UTravel Concur Request.

 Personal Travel: We continue to encourage you, when considering your personal travel choices, to follow travel advisories issued by your local and state authorities.
 If you choose to travel, you may be restricted from returning to work depending upon the specifics of your circumstances.
+There are things you can do to minimize health risks to yourself and others, such as quarantining before traveling to visit high-risk individuals and checking your health status by monitoring your temperature and other symptoms of COVID-19.
+There are now a number of commercially available coronavirus test kits that can be used to assess your status.

 As global and domestic conditions become more clear, we will continue to update travel restriction information.